dffischer/medianumbers/stretch.md

   - `-s` _factor_:
     Multiply playback speed.
 A factor of 1 leaves the original unchanged, greater number speed up, smaller numbers slow down.
 The length of the result will respectively grow or shrink.
 To be precise, a factor of x will make everything x times as fast, yielding a track that is 1/x times as long as the input.

-    Valid factor values are floating point numbers or an integral fraction, always from the interval [0.5, 2].
+    Valid factor values are floating point numbers or an integral fraction.
 If it is omitted, it defaults to *4/3*, speeding up by one third, reducing the length by 25 percent.
 This should be a significant speed up just low enough that even quick speakers stay understandable.

   - `-o` _output_:
     Place the resulting video with the given file name.